 Another gum you might find in ice cream, which we won’t discuss in further detail here, is xanthan gum, often used in combination with locust bean gum.

 Carrageenans can also be found in nature, however, instead of being found in land plants, it can be extracted from seaweed.
 Just like the two gums mentioned above it is a polysaccharide.
 However, this polysaccharides is sulfonated meaning that it has sulphate groups attached to it.
 Because they are also large (and flexible) molecules, they will also form gels.
-We’ve discussed carrageenan in more detail when discussing hot chocolate milk.
+We’ve discussed carrageenan in more detail when discussing hot chocolate milk and carrageenans themselves.

 Why emulsifiers are added to ice cream

 Emulsifiers are components that help mix water and fats together.
 Without emulsifiers fat and water won’t mix, instead, they will split almost immediately after addition.
 Emulsifiers prevent this from happening.
 Also, emulsifiers can do a similar thing when it comes to air bubbles in the watery ice cream mixture.
 They will stabilize these air bubbles.
 If you’d like to learn more, we’ve dived into the details of emulsifier science in a separate post.